harunridjevic/Passgen/README.md

+**⚠️ Disclaimer:** This is an **old project** created in 2022.
+It was developed for learning and experimentation purposes and is no longer actively maintained.
 # 🔐 PassGen – The Tiny Password Generator with a GUI

 Welcome to **PassGen**, a minimalist yet powerful password generator built with Python and Tkinter.
 Whether you're a privacy freak, a dev needing test passwords, or just someone who forgets their "P@ssw0rds", this tool’s got your back.